solodovnik/CoinsManagerService/README.md

 # CoinsManagerService
-Storing, adding, displaying coins collection
+Service for storing and updating coins collection in SQL DB